quassy/prefect/docs/core/about_prefect/why-not-airflow.md

 ### Summary

-- the centralized Airflow scheduler loop introduces non-trivial latency between when a Task’s dependencies are met and when that Task begins running.
+- The centralized Airflow scheduler loop introduces non-trivial latency between when a Task’s dependencies are met and when that Task begins running.
 If your use case involves few long-running Tasks, this is completely fine — but if you want to execute a DAG with many tasks or where time is of the essence, this could quickly lead to a bottleneck.
 - Airflow’s tight coupling of time and schedules with workflows also means that you need to instantiate both a database and a scheduler service in order to run your DAGs locally.
 These are clearly necessary features of a production environment, but can be burdensome when trying to test and iterate quickly.
-- the centralized nature of the Airflow scheduler provides a single point of failure for the system
+- The centralized nature of the Airflow scheduler provides a single point of failure for the system
-- reparsing the DAG with every single loop can lead to major inconsistencies (it’s possible for the scheduler to run a task that, when it reinstantiates itself, discovers it doesn’t even exist!)
+- Reparsing the DAG with every single loop can lead to major inconsistencies (it’s possible for the scheduler to run a task that, when it reinstantiates itself, discovers it doesn’t even exist!)
-- central scheduling typically means tasks can’t communicate with each other (no dependency resolution)
+- Central scheduling typically means tasks can’t communicate with each other (no dependency resolution)

 ## Dataflow